dabrahams/www.boostcon.com/content/pages/about/faq.rst

   If there is any money left over when the conference is over, it will be rolled into a fund to pay for BoostCon'08.

-What happened to the original plan with two tracks of 3 days each, overlapping on Wednesday?
-   It proved impractical for a variety of reasons, among them:

-   * Many (most) sessions don't fall neatly into the library-user/library-developer track distinction.
-We see this as a good thing, as it means we have more material that's of broad interest.

-   * It made the hotel reservation pattern very difficult; we were afraid many people would be shut out of rooms at the conference hotel and also that the hotel would not be able sell the entire reserved room block, which could cost the (non-profit) conference a lot of money, as we had to agree to be liable for unsold room nights.

-   In the end we think the current program offers more to our attendees than would otherwise have been possible, and because all constituencies will be together all week, it will be far better for community-building.

 __ /about

 .. |more| replace:: *more...*